 • Cosmic Ray’s Starlight Cafe (Tomorrowland) — burgers, chicken, salads, sandwiches

 • Jungle Navigation Co.
-Ltd. Skipper Canteen (Adventureland) — premium table-service dining with the bold flavors of Asia, South America, and Africa
+Ltd. Skipper Canteen (Adventureland) — table-service dining with the bold flavors of Asia, South America, and Africa

 Guests can dine with Disney characters at Cinderella’s Royal Table (Fantasyland – breakfast, lunch and dinner) or at The Crystal Palace (Main Street, U.S.A. – buffet breakfast, lunch and dinner).
 For dining reservations, call 407/WDW-DINE.